 If using version 2 of Python, the python -m virtualenv <something unique> command can be used to create a virtual environment.
-In this example, a virtual environment named foo is created and will be created in the present working directory.
+In this example, a virtual environment named my_python_virtual_environment is created and will be created in the present working directory.

-python -m virtualenv foo
+python -m virtualenv my_python_virtual_environment

 If using version 3 of Python, the python3 -m venv <something unique> command can be used to create a virtual environment.

-python3 -m venv foo
+python3 -m venv my_python_virtual_environment

 Optionally, you can specify a full path.

-python3 -m venv /tmp/foo
+python3 -m venv /tmp/my_python_virtual_environment

 ~]$ ls -l